versia-pub/docs/docs/federation/user-discovery.md

 # User Discovery

+> [!NOTE]
-> **Note:** The terms "the server" and "the requesting server" are used in this section.
+> The terms "the server" and "the requesting server" are used in this section.
 "The server" refers to the server that is being discovered, and "the requesting server" refers to the server that is trying to discover the server.

 Servers **MUST** implement the [WebFinger](https://tools.ietf.org/html/rfc7033) protocol to allow other servers to discover their endpoints.
 This is done by serving a `host-meta` file at the address `/.well-known/host-meta`.